Enhanced stability of pressure relief valves: mechanistic design and analysis: Introduction

-The key idea of this paper is to make this blowdown effect more extreme, so that the valve would always rapidly pop open to full lift $x=x_{\rm max}$ as pressure is increased through p$_{\rm set}$.
-As we shall see, such behavior can be achieved by designing an appropriate $A_{\rm eff}(x)$ which in turn is influenced through the effective angle of discharge from the valve.
+The central idea developed in this paper is to make this blowdown effect more extreme, so that the valve would always rapidly pop open to full lift $x=x_{\rm max}$ as pressure is increased through p$_{\rm set}$.
+As we shall see, such behavior can be achieved by designing an appropriate $A_{\rm eff}(x)$, which in turn is influenced through the effective angle of discharge from the valve.
+The idea illustrated in Fig.~\ref{fig:stopper_below_fold} is partially inspired by the results of Smith and Desai in \cite{Smith2025}, who showed in a wide range of laboratory experiments that stability is enhanced by restricting the valve lift.
+In Fig.~\ref{fig:stopper_below_fold} the maximum lift is restricted by lowering the upper stop so that it becomes a fraction of the full lift (about 40\% in the case illustrated, that is $x_{\rm stop} = 0.4x_{\rm full}$).

-The idea is illustrated in Fig.~\ref{fig:stopper_below_fold}.
-Note that here the maximum lift is restricted, through lowering of the upper stop to being a fraction (about 40\% in the case illustrated, that is $x_{\rm stop} = 0.4x_{\rm full}$ .
-Note that all stable equilibrium valve positions now occur for unreachable lift values, beyond the restriction.
-The requirement of most safety standards that the valve must open unimpeded means that the open and closing of the valve is typically undamped.
-However, there is no requirement preventing damping being added at the upper stop.
+Note from the figure that all stable equilibrium valve positions now occur for unreachable lift values, beyond the restriction.
+The requirement of most safety standards that the valve must open unimpeded means that the opening and closing of the valve is typically undamped.
+However, there is no requirement preventing energy absorption being added at the upper stop.
 As is common in impact mechanics \cite{Bro16}, if we model the contact with the upper stop via a simple restitution law, we are able to show in what follows that provided the restitution coefficient isn't too large, then the position in which the valve is pushed against the restriction via the fluid flow represents a stable equilibrium.
 Here, using the language of piecewise-smooth dynamical systems theory \cite{DiBernardo2007} we say that such a state is a stable {\em pseudo equilibrium}.
 This stability is achieved even if the equivalent unrestricted valve were to be in the region that is unstable to the quarter-wave instability (below the red dashed line in Fig.~\ref{fig:stopper_below_fold}).